Cross Species Functional Alignment

 dplyr::select(-cor_test)

-based functions to apply the
+Here we’re using purrr::map based functions to apply the

-correlation test to every entry in the data
+correlation test to every entry in the data column.
+We can

-pull out specific features from the cor_test
+pull out specific features from the cor_test list column,

-including the computed correlation coefficient (estimate
+including the computed correlation coefficient (estimate)

-and the significance (p.value
+and the significance (p.value).

 In the end we should have correlation coefficients and significance values for every comparison in our data table: